mathspp/mathspp/pages/05.about/default.en.md

 are a part of, so that it reaches more people who want to learn mathematics and programming.

-Finally, if you believe in the quality and importance of this project, and/or if you would like to make a material contribution to help support the costs of running this project, you can consider [buying me a slice of pizza][bmc], or maybe [supporting me on Patreon][patreon] for a recurring contribution that also awards you some benefits.
+Finally, if you believe in the quality and importance of this project, and/or if you would like to make a material contribution to help support the costs of running this project ad-free, you can consider [buying me a slice of pizza 🍕][bmc].

 ### The technologies used